 - a.
-All statements and facts contained in Section II of this Report including, but not limited to, those statements and facts contained in Tables 1, 2, and 3, excluding transfers of water rights, if any, of which Watermaster is unaware and which therefore are not reflected in said Tables 1, 2, and 3; - b.
+All statements and facts contained in Section II of this Report including, but not limited to, those statements and facts contained in Tables l, 2, and 3, excluding transfers of water rights, if any, of which Watermaster is unaware and which therefore are not reflected in said Tables l, 2, and 3; - b.
 All statements and facts contained in Section III of this Report including, but not limited to, those statements and facts contained in Figures 1, 4(a), 4(b), 4(c), 4(d), 4(e), 4(f), and Figures 5 and 6; - c.
 All statements and facts contained in Section IV and V. - d.
 The amended and restated rules and regulations for Watermaster operations set forth as Figure 8.

-This fortieth annual report is submitted by the Tehachapi-Cummings County Water District as Watermaster for the Tehachapi Basin.
+This forty-first annual report is submitted by the Tehachapi-Cummings County Water District as Watermaster for the Tehachapi Basin.

-Dated: April 24, 2014
+Dated: April 14, 2015

-by: Harry M. Cowan, President
+By: David E. Worden, President

-by: John A. Martin, General Manager
+By: John A. Martin, General Manager